More answers about Connections

 Is Connections the only path to an MTSO M.Div.?

 Connections is just one unique path to an M.Div. from MTSO.
-As an MTSO student, you're part of a vibrant learning community offering the M.Div. and four other graduate degrees, with classes meeting throughout the week.
+As an MTSO student, you're part of a vibrant learning community offering the M.Div. and five other graduate degrees, with classes meeting throughout the week.
 We have many students who earn degrees at their own personal pace.

 Do I have to commit to the Connections program?
 Can't I just take the same classes as Connections students?